chirag2saraiya/TSAI-DeepVision-EVA4/02-Transferlearning-Mobilenet/README.md

 ![Custom model](https://github.com/chirag2saraiya/TSAI-DeepVision-EVA4/blob/master/02-Transferlearning-Mobilenet/assets/custom_mobilenet.png)

-## Note: In this Project we are using mobilenet_v2 pretrained model
+### Note: In this Project we are using mobilenet_v2 pretrained model

 # Approach
-The approach for using a pre-trained image recognition model is well-established:
+The approach for using a pre-trained image recognition model :

 1. Load in pre-trained weights from a network trained on a large dataset
 2. Freeze all the weights in the lower (convolutional) layers